Improving Quality of Service for Users of DAG-based Distributed Ledgers: System model

 \begin{itemize} \item Ledger access is limited by scarce resources so providing ledger access with low delay is costly to nodes.
-This is generally true for all DLT architectures (beyond the DAG-based DLTs considered here); for example, in a conventional PoW-based ledger, a node must consume more power to find PoW solutions more frequently and issue transactions with lower delay. \item Each node in our network is equipped with a Local Transaction Pool (LTP) that is used as a buffer to store pending transactions.
-Transactions sent from a user to a particular node enter that node's {\imp}.
+This is generally true for all DLT architectures (beyond the DAG-based DLTs considered here); for example, in a conventional PoW-based ledger, a node must consume energy at a greater rate to find PoW solutions more frequently and issue transactions with lower delay. \item Each node in our network is equipped with a Local Transaction Pool (LTP) that is used as a buffer to store pending transactions.
+Transactions sent from a user to a particular node enter that node's LTP.
 Note that similar pools of transactions can also be found in other ledger architectures, such as the mempool in the Bitcoin network, although nodes typically share a common mempool which is not permitted in our setting. \item Nodes can advertise their expected QoS that they can offer via some proxy.
 For example, nodes may advertise the expected delay from receiving a new transaction to them writing to the ledger.
 Additionally, nodes may require a fee for issuing a transaction and this can also be taken into account as part of a node's overall QoS. \end{itemize}

 A model for our user-node interaction mechanism is depicted in Figure \ref{fig: Network}.
-The sending rate of user $i$ is denoted by $\mu_i$, while the service rate of node $i$'s {\imp} is denoted by $\lambda_i$.
-The QoS indicator for each node is represented by the colored bars above their {\imp}.
+The sending rate of user $i$ is denoted by $\mu_i$, while the service rate\footnote{Service rate refers to the rate at which nodes can successfully write transactions from their LTP to the ledger.} of node $i$'s LTP is denoted by $\lambda_i$.
+The QoS indicator for each node is represented by the colored bars above their LTP.
 Here, a red QoS indicator simply means poor QoS is offered by this node (for example, this could be due to high delay and/or high fees), while yellow indicates average QoS and green indicates good QoS.